 Balance notifications – a user can request notification alerts for bank balances to avoid overspending.

-Fintech white label software development has brought about several successful solutions serving the market today.
+Fintech white label app development has brought about several successful solutions serving the market today.
 Here’s a look into some of the most notable examples for white labeling for fintech:

 Following in the footsteps of other fintech giants requires a great deal of planning.
 For a successful white label project, here is a checklist to follow for white label mobile banking app development: